1 Classification of open fractures topenlarge

 The level of surgical resources at the disposal of the treating surgeon will also influence the choice.

 Limb salvage usually requires multiple operations, prolonged hospitalizations, and frequently results in serious complications, ending with a painful and dysfunctional extremity.
-It was often said by Prof. Sig Hansen that after 2 years of such a programme, if the limb was not definitively rehabilitated, the patient would be likely to be “depressed, destitute and divorced!”
+It was often said by Prof. Sig Hansen that after 2 years of such a program, if the limb was not definitively rehabilitated, the patient would be likely to be “depressed, drug addicted, destitute and divorced!”

 Whenever possible, options and outcomes must be discussed with the patient and/or family at an early stage, either before amputation, or before starting out on a long and complex journey of reconstruction.